 Much better...
 Now for a drop of gelcoat to make them sit perfectly

 Also, having some spare still-wet gelcoat, I spread some around the outside of the spacer tubes and on the body thereby sealing the two together.
 Twenty minutes later the mixture was still very tacky and hadn't gone off.
 This concerned me...
-I had used the same mix ratio as I usually do, but what was different was the ambient temperature.
+I had used the same mix ratio as usually, but what was different was the ambient temperature.
 It was a lot colder.
-A gentle blast with the heat gun later cured the issue and it set hard.
+However, a gentle blast with the heat gun and the issue was resolved.
 The spacers now sit flush on the scuttle underside and the wiper mechanisms are very - very secure.

 Much Better, and a good strong fix.

 Am happy with this